lcmhhhhhh/lcmTestPage/docs/troubleshooting.md

     3. Verify that the build completed successfully with `npm run start`.

 - **Error: "Operation not permitted", "Permission denied", or similar.**
-  - **Cause:** When sandboxing is enabled, Gemini CLI may attempt operations that are restricted by your sandbox configuration, such as writing outside the project directory or system temp directory.
+  - **Cause:** When sandboxing is enabled, VeCLI may attempt operations that are restricted by your sandbox configuration, such as writing outside the project directory or system temp directory.
   - **Solution:** Refer to the [Configuration: Sandboxing](./cli/configuration.md#sandboxing) documentation for more information, including how to customize your sandbox configuration.

-- **Gemini CLI is not running in interactive mode in "CI" environments**
+- **VeCLI is not running in interactive mode in "CI" environments**
-  - **Issue:** The Gemini CLI does not enter interactive mode (no prompt appears) if an environment variable starting with `CI_` (e.g., `CI_TOKEN`) is set.
+  - **Issue:** The VeCLI does not enter interactive mode (no prompt appears) if an environment variable starting with `CI_` (e.g., `CI_TOKEN`) is set.
 This is because the `is-in-ci` package, used by the underlying UI framework, detects these variables and assumes a non-interactive CI environment.
   - **Cause:** The `is-in-ci` package checks for the presence of `CI`, `CONTINUOUS_INTEGRATION`, or any environment variable with a `CI_` prefix.
-When any of these are found, it signals that the environment is non-interactive, which prevents the Gemini CLI from starting in its interactive mode.
+When any of these are found, it signals that the environment is non-interactive, which prevents the VeCLI from starting in its interactive mode.
-  - **Solution:** If the `CI_` prefixed variable is not needed for the CLI to function, you can temporarily unset it for the command. e.g., `env -u CI_TOKEN gemini`
+  - **Solution:** If the `CI_` prefixed variable is not needed for the CLI to function, you can temporarily unset it for the command. e.g., `env -u CI_TOKEN vecli`

 - **DEBUG mode not working from project .env file**
-  - **Issue:** Setting `DEBUG=true` in a project's `.env` file doesn't enable debug mode for gemini-cli.
+  - **Issue:** Setting `DEBUG=true` in a project's `.env` file doesn't enable debug mode for vecli-cli.
-  - **Cause:** The `DEBUG` and `DEBUG_MODE` variables are automatically excluded from project `.env` files to prevent interference with gemini-cli behavior.
+  - **Cause:** The `DEBUG` and `DEBUG_MODE` variables are automatically excluded from project `.env` files to prevent interference with vecli-cli behavior.
-  - **Solution:** Use a `.gemini/.env` file instead, or configure the `advanced.excludedEnvVars` setting in your `settings.json` to exclude fewer variables.
+  - **Solution:** Use a `.ve/.env` file instead, or configure the `advanced.excludedEnvVars` setting in your `settings.json` to exclude fewer variables.

 ## Exit Codes

-The Gemini CLI uses specific exit codes to indicate the reason for termination.
+The VeCLI uses specific exit codes to indicate the reason for termination.
 This is especially useful for scripting and automation.

 | Exit Code | Error Type                 | Description                                                                                         |
 | --------- | -------------------------- | --------------------------------------------------------------------------------------------------- |